PEDIATRIC SCOLIOSIS HUB

 Pediatric Scoliosis Treatment

 Not all children diagnosed with scoliosis require treatment.
-For mild scoliosis cases, our pediatric spine specialists help prevent the condition from getting worse or leading to uneven hips, rotating spine, breathing problems, and other complications.
+For mild scoliosis cases, our pediatric spine specialists help prevent the condition from getting worse or leading to uneven hips, a rotating spine, breathing problems, and other complications.
 In situations of mild scoliosis where the doctors do not recommend any treatment, your child should get examined by a spine specialist every six months, especially when the child experiences rapid growth.

 Observation

 For instance, our practice uses the advanced EOS 2D/3D imaging system.
 This system provides high-quality X-ray images while delivering 50% to 85% less radiation than traditional digital X-ray systems.
 Also, reducing the dose of radiation becomes very beneficial for children who require frequent imaging.
-In this case, we know that children are sensitive to the effects of radiation and we do everything in our power to avoid excess.
+In this case, we know that children are sensitive to the effects of radiation, and we do everything in our power to avoid excess.

 Scoliosis brace